DataBiosphere/azul/CONTRIBUTING.rst

   that second issue is called a *freebie*.
 Freebies are assigned to the assignee of the primary issue and their estimate is set to zero.
 A freebie issue should also be marked as blocked by the *PR* that resolves it.
-A freebie is moved manually, through the Zenhub pipelines, in tandem with its respective primary issue.
+A freebie is moved manually, through the ZenHub pipelines, in tandem with its respective primary issue.
 Freebie resolution is demonstrated independently.

   Freebies should be used sparingly.
 Preferably, separate issues are resolved